Thaxted Parish Church: Monuments and noteworthy associations

 A surviving mid-fifteenth century brass of a priest on the floor of the cancel is said to represent Robert Wydow (c.1446–1505), a fifteenth-century poet, musician and clergyman, who was born in Thaxted and held the benefice of the church from 1481 to 1489.
 There are a number of other memorial slabs in the floors of the Chancel and the Crossing.

 The Royal Arms of Queen Anne, predating the Act of Union, hang above the south door.
 Painted on a wooden panel, it was restored in 1980.

-A five-foot high carved statue of St. Francis of Assisi set in the east wall of the north transept commemorates Eric Makeham, who was killed in 1917 at Messines Ridge.
+A five-foot high carved statue of St Francis of Assisi set in the east wall of the north transept commemorates Eric Makeham, who was killed in 1917 at Messines Ridge.
 His name also appears on the Menin Gate Memorial at Ypres.
 In the churchyard is the war grave of Private Edward Stamfield Brown of the Manchester Regiment, who died in January 1919.

 There is a bronze bust of Conrad Noel mounted on a shelf in the Crossing by the sculptor Gertrude Hermes.

 Affixed to the north outside wall of the church tower is a large stone plaque inscribed with the words: IN GRATEFUL MEMORY of THOSE MEN AND WOMEN OF THAXTED WHO HAVE GIVEN THEIR LIVES IN THE SERVICE OF OTHERS & IN THE CAUSE OF FREEDOM May they rest in peaceThis plaque serves as Thaxted's war memorial, although there have been long-standing discussions about erecting a more substantial war memorial in the town.

 The composer, Gustav Holst, served as church organist during his residence in Thaxted from 1917 to 1925.
-He organised an annual Whitsun Festival in the church for several years and composed many settings of hymns and carols for use in the church, including the well-know tune for the hymn "I Vow To Thee My Country" which carries the name Thaxted.
+He organised an annual Whitsun Festival in the church for several years and composed many settings of hymns and carols for use in the church, including the well-known tune for the hymn "I Vow To Thee My Country" which carries the name Thaxted.